cloudposse/terraform-aws-eks-cluster/docs/migration-v3-v4.md

 Unfortunately, there is no "tl;dr" for this document, as the changes are substantial and require careful consideration.

-This guild consists of 4 parts:
+This guide consists of 4 parts:

 1. [Summary and Background](#summary-and-background): A brief overview of the changes in version 4, what motivated them, and what they mean for you.